 Composed by Richard Strauss during the final months of the Second World War, it may reflect his sadness at the destruction of much of Germany.
 Certainly it is melancholic.
-Thought is also beguiling.
+Though it is also beguiling.

 For the first time since its liberation, permission was granted for music to be heard in Auschwitz.